UKCloud/documentation/articles/email/email-gs.md

 # Getting Started Guide for Email and Collaboration as a Service

+> [!IMPORTANT]
+> Email and Collaboration has been retired from sale by UKCloud.
+We will continue to support all existing customers who are using this service, however, we are no longer providing this service for new workloads.
+This article provides existing Email and Collaboration customers with access to support documentation and we will continue to update it as required.
+For new requests, contact your Account Manager or Service Delivery Manager.

 ## Overview

-UKCloud Email and Collaboration service is no longer available for purchase from UKCloud.
-We will continue to manage this service for all existing customers however this Product is not available for new workloads.
-If you have email and collaboartion requirements then please speak to your Account Manager or Service Delivery Manager to discuss our alternative options.

-All documents in this section are to assist our existing userbase in managing their Email and Collaboration Service
+UKCloud offers an Email and Collaboration service, powered by Zimbra, to enable you to have a cloud hosted, secure email service, connected to government networks or the internet.
+You can connect this mail service through your normal mail applications (for example, Microsoft Outlook), to send and receive mail as well as use lightweight collaborative features.

+This Getting Started Guide walks you through the process of configuring your Email and Collaboration service.

 ### Intended audience